-- Runner Up: Napoleon Triumph NG Grill with 3 Burners
+- Napoleon T410SBNK Triumph Natural Gas Grill with 3 Burners

-- Mid-Priced Runner Up: Napoleon Grills Prestige 500 NG Grill
+- Napoleon Grills Prestige 500 Natural Gas Grill

-- High-End Runner Up: Blaze 32-Inch 4-Burner With Rear Infrared Burner
+- Blaze 32-Inch 4-Burner Freestanding Natural Gas Grill With Rear Infrared Burner

-- Best Small Affordable: Weber Spirit II E-210 Black NG Outdoor Grill
+- Weber Spirit II E-210 2-Burner Liquid Propane Grill

 Note: Clicking the above links will take you to further information, current prices and customer reviews on Amazon.